model-checking/kani-verifier-blog/_posts/2024-12-10-verifying-raw-pointer-arithmetic-operations.md

 The [challenge](https://model-checking.github.io/verify-rust-std/challenges/0003-pointer-arithmentic.html) focuses on formally verifying raw pointer arithmetic functions in Rust's standard library.
 It is structured into two parts:

-1. Safety of pointer arithmetic functions: All the unsafe functions given in the challenge (for example, `offset`, `byte_add`, `offset_from`, etc.) must be annotated with safety contracts and the contracts must be verified.
+1. Safety of pointer arithmetic functions: All unsafe functions provided in the challenge (e.g., `offset`, `byte_add`, `offset_from`, etc.) must be annotated with safety contracts, which must then be formally verified.
-    * Additionally, verification must be done for the following pointee types:
+    * The verification must be done for the following pointee types:
         * All integers types
         * At least one `dyn Trait`
         * At least one slice
         * For unit type
         * At least one composite type with multiple non-ZST fields.
-2. Safety of usages: Functions using the raw pointer arithmetic operations in their implementations must be proved to be safe.
+2. Safety of usages: Few functions that utilize raw pointer arithmetic methods in their implementation must be proven safe.

-Proofs written for any of the above methods must ensure the absence of the following [undefined behaviors](https://github.com/rust-lang/reference/blob/142b2ed77d33f37a9973772bd95e6144ed9dce43/src/behavior-considered-undefined.md):
+Any proofs written for these functions must ensure the absence of the following [undefined behaviors](https://github.com/rust-lang/reference/blob/142b2ed77d33f37a9973772bd95e6144ed9dce43/src/behavior-considered-undefined.md):
 * Accessing dangling or misaligned pointers
 * Invoking undefined behavior via compiler intrinsics
 * Producing an invalid value, even in private fields and locals.
 * Performing a place projection that violates the requirements of in-bounds pointer arithmetic.

-## Approach

 ## Implementation

+### Approach
+The implementation addressed the two parts of the challenge as follows:

+1. **Verification of Pointer Arithmetic Functions**: Firstly, we identified `offset` and `offset_from` as foundational to other pointer arithmetic functions, as these two operations form the basis of many related functionalities.
+Then, we focused on formally verifying the raw pointer arithmetic functions (offset, offset_from, etc.) by specifying and verifying their safety contracts.
+These contracts captured preconditions and postconditions to prevent undefined behavior.
+Harnesses were written to verify the safety contracts.
+These harnesses were designed to handle five distinct pointee types, as per the challenge specifications.

+2. **Verification of Usages**: The goal was to ensure that the contracts for these methods were sufficient and that the usage of pointer arithmetic in other functions adhered to the defined safety guarantees.
+Documentation and analysis of function behavior were essential in defining input space and verifying that the functions operated safely across all expected inputs.

-### 1. Placeholder
+### Function Analysis

+The analysis began with a thorough review of the functions listed for verification.
+This included, examining the implmentation of these functions, studying the official Rust documentation and understanding their safety requirements.
+This helped identify potential sources of undefined behavior, understand their intended usage.
+These insights were critical in defining accurate safety contracts.

+Among the given functions, two key functions—`offset` and `offset_from`—stood out as foundational due to their role in enabling other operations.
+* `offset`: Adjusts a pointer by a specified distance, serving as the foundation for pointer arithmetic.
+* `offset_from`: Computes the distance between two pointers, enabling relational pointer calculations.

+Functions like `add` and `byte_offset_from` rely heavily on these operations.
+For instance:
+* `add` internally calls `offset` to increment pointers.
+* `byte_offset_from` casts pointers to `u8` before invoking `offset_from`.

+By focusing on the safety of offset and offset_from, the verification effort concentrated on the fundamental components, providing a strong base for related functions.
+This approach made it easier to define and extend contracts and proofs to dependent functions.

 ### 2. Pointee Types